croissantfriend/COMP_250_A3_Multitester/README.md

   2. Select "Clone URI"
   3. Paste the URL of this project into "URI"
   4. Select the "master" branch
+  5. Once the project is imported, click the "Gradle Tasks" tab (you can find it in Window -> Show View -> Other -> Gradle -> Gradle Tasks) and import the Gradle project.
+The root directory will be wherever you cloned the project to.

 ## Usage